Sean-Toroghi/Deep-learning/Computer Vision.md

 ## Pytorch

-Building block in PyTorch is tensor, which comes in different dimensions, from 1D (scalar) to nD (multi-dim matrix).
+Building block in PyTorch is the tensor, which comes in different dimensions, from 1D (scalar) to nD (multi-dim matrix).
 Initializing a tensor is done by running `torch.tensor([x_1, x_2, ...])`.
 The data type of all elements within a tensor is the same.
 That means if a tensor contains data of different data types (such as a Boolean, an integer, and a float), the entire tensor is coerced to the most generic data type.
 Even if we have a boolean False with float numbers, the False will be changed to `0.`.
 Some of the build in functions to initialize a tensor are:
 - `torch.zeros((tuple_dim))`
 - `torch.ones((tuple_dim))`
 - `torch.randint(low=, high = , size = (tuple_dim))`